 Popular websites will pay top dollar for high-quality pictures.
 You can also sell your photos to various stock photography websites like iStockphoto and Shutterstock.
 These are just a few examples of sites that are looking for photographers.

 Check out this list for more places to sell your sports photos.

 Sports leagues, professional sports teams, and media companies all have a consistently high demand for premium video content.
 In addition to videographers and video editors, there are tons of video-related remote sports jobs seeking qualified candidates.
 Athletics newsrooms need everything from graphic designers, producers, animators, script-writers, audio mixers, and more to keep their broadcasts moving smoothly.

 At the time of this writing, there are job ads for remote video editors and broadcast producers on almost all major sports league websites.

 4. Sports Coupon Blogger

 What do you get when you combine your love of sports with saving money?
 That’s right — the perfect job!
-Providing your readers with the latest deals on sporting goods, equipment, and supplements could be one of the most rewarding work-at-home jobs available.
+Providing your readers with the latest deals on sporting goods, equipment, and supplements could be a lucrative niche.

-I think that specializing in one particular area, such as sports, may set you apart from other coupon bloggers.
-Deals on sporting goods are often overlooked in the coupon community for one reason or another.
-As the parent of a child that now plays sports, I know that I would personally enjoy reading a blog about how to save money on equipment, clothes, and healthy foods/drinks.
+One overlooked topic in the coupon community are deals on sporting goods and tickets.
+As the parent of a child who plays sports, I know that I would enjoy reading a blog about how to save money on equipment, clothes, and healthy foods/drinks.